Top task management apps

 • Separate work by project or client

-• Set clear timelines and due dates
+• Set timelines and due dates

 Teams that balance deep work and ops